lucianghinda/allaboutcoding/clnv6ixud00080ame89i4bric.md

 ```

 Notice that `to_s` from SecondSimpleObject has now the value `THIS IS NOT MAIN` and it is reported to be defined in `side_effects.rb` file?

+## Updates

+* [Ufuk Kayserilioglu](https://ufuk.dev) gave me [valuable feedback](https://ruby.social/@ufuk/111256244982093392) on an earlier version of this article that I incorrectly used `method_defined?` instead of `private_method_defined?` in the section about if method was added or defined.
+Thus I refactored that section and now it states clearly that `my_method` is defined as a private method on the `Object`

 ---